 Who's Who in Department of Homeland Security Chemical Sector Security

 The Department has multiple components, directorates, divisions, and offices that interact with the private sector.
 This document clarifies roles and responsibilities, so that chemical industry executives know: Who is who?

 The purpose of this document is to help owners and operators improve basic security awareness at their chemical facility and to provide information on the security threat presented by explosive devices and cyber vulnerabilities.

-Chemical Facility Security: Best Practices Guide for an Active Shooter Incident
+Chemical Facility Security: Best Practices Guide and Tabletop Exercise for an Active Shooter Incident

 This guide draws upon best practices and findings from tabletop exercises to help with chemical facilities plan, train, and pose specific questions that an effective active shooter response and recovery plan will answer.
 It is designed to help both management and employees prepare and respond by designating roles and needed actions.

 Accompanying the guide is the cross-sector Active Shooter Tabletop Exercise (TTX).
 The exercise focuses on an active-shooter situation in the workplace.
 The TTX is broken up into three modules: the pre-incident phase, including recognizing potential warning signs of workplace violence; the incident and response phase; and the assessment phase.
 The TTX focuses discussion on how to limit escalation and reduce the threat of violent behavior, as well as how facilities can work with their employees and public and private partners during an incident.